-In the case that the inclusionary units are being offered for rent rather than for sale, the Manager shall also be notified in the manner prescribed by subsection (a) regarding Trust Fund Notification, and the Manager and developer shall cooperate in order to rent such units to individuals meeting the income guidelines of Sec 9.1.12(a).
+In the case that the inclusionary units are being offered for rent rather than for sale, the Housing Trust Fund Manager shall also be notified in the manner prescribed by subsection (a) regarding Housing Trust Fund Notification, and the Housing Trust Fund Manager and developer shall cooperate in order to rent such units to individuals meeting the income guidelines of Sec 9.1.
+11(a) or (h).

 Sec.
-9.1.17 Continued Affordability Requirements
+9.1.16 Continued Affordability Requirements

-All covered projects shall comply with the following provisions to ensure continued affordability of inclusionary units provided under this article and units required to be continually affordable under Section 9.1.9.
+All covered projects shall comply with the following provisions to ensure continued affordability of inclusionary units provided under this article and units required to be continually affordable under Section 9.1.16.